Registration Deadline = 5PM!

 Masquerade Sound Form in PDF

 Masquerade (Costume Contest) Registration:

-Registration will be at the convention only.
-Forms will be available at convention registration until 3:45 p.m.
+Forms will be available at convention registration until 4:45 p.m.
 Saturday of the convention.
-The deadline to turn in forms is 4 p.m.
-If you think you cannot be there to turn in a form, please email Ann Morris for the current form, enter your information, and have a friend turn it in for you.
-The earlier you can turn in your form, the better.
+The deadline to turn in forms is 5 p.m.
+If you think you cannot be there to turn in a form, please download the form available on this page and email it to Ann Morris. firstname.lastname@example.org

-If you show up after the deadline to turn in the registration form, you may show your costume but not be considered by the judges for a prize.
+If you miss the deadline to turn in the registration form, you may show your costume but not be considered for a prize.

 The reasons for this rule are many.
 We have a lot of people working on the contest who need your information ahead of time so that you can be presented well to the audience.
 Latecomers present multiple problems for us.

 Our sound guys do their best to find appropriate music for those who do not have any and they make sure they have the right recording for the right contestant for those who provide CDs or MP3s.